UCSBCarpentry/geospatialRUCSBAtlas/datadictionary.md

  4- or 8-channel imagery will maps directly to the RGB- and NDVI- portions of the lesson (Episodes 5 and 12)

+ ## Map 11
+ ### Re-projecting rasters
+ Episode 3s and 11 is where this happens in the lesson.
+ 3 is re-projecting
+ 11 is cropping to a vector
+ There is a purposeful mis-match in the lesson between the hillshades and the elevations.
+What should be our equivelent?
+ We have already encountered projection mis-matches in any number of maps before here.but should we make one up?
+ Ep 3: Project to overlay Planet raster under / over the campus hillshade?
+ Ep 11: Crop as we do in Map 4-5-6?

  ## Map 12
  aligns with Episode 12